Set up SSO using 3rd party IdPs

 Service provider SSO set up

-From the Admin console Home page, go to Security, and then the SSO settings:
+From the Admin console Home page, go to Security.

-Click Set up single sign-on (SSO) for SAML applications.
+- Click Set up single sign-on (SSO) with a third party IdP

 - Enter the following URLs to your third-party IdP:

-- Sign-in page URL: The page where users sign in to your system and to Google.
+- Sign-in page URL: The page where users sign in to your system and G Suite.

 - Sign-out page URL: The page where users are redirected to after signing off.